 High Technology Foundation Announces

-FAIRMONT, WV — October 18, 2018 — The High Technology Foundation has announced the election of the newest member of its Board of Directors, William P. “Pat” Getty.
+FAIRMONT, WV — December 4, 2019 — The High Technology Foundation has announced the election of the newest members of its Board of Directors, Rebecca R. McPhail and Holly C. Kauffman.

-Pat will join the current members of the High Technology Foundation Board – Chairman James R. Haney, Dr. Frank W. Blake, Michael I. Green, Michael J. Basile, Esquire, and James L. Estep.
+Ms. McPhail and Ms. Kauffman will join the current members of the High Technology Foundation Board – Chairman Dr. Frank W. Blake, Michael I. Green, Michael J. Basile, Esquire, William P. (Pat) Getty, and James L. Estep.